Radwa-f/AgriAlertX/README.md

   </picture>
 </div>

 This platform enables real-time agricultural risk monitoring based on weather forecasts, providing farmers with timely alerts and actionable recommendations to protect their crops from adverse weather conditions.
-Using open-source weather APIs and crop-specific threshold analysis, AgriAlertX helps prevent agricultural losses through proactive notifications.
+Using open-source weather APIs and crop-specific threshold analysis, X helps prevent agricultural losses through proactive notifications.

 ## Table of Contents